-The kids had been sleeping on mattresses — on the floor, with our dog Otis.
+The kids had been sleeping on mattresses — on the floor with our dog Otis.
 They wanted to be closer to their Dad and me and had been with us in the lounge room for the last few nights.
 As my family slept, huddled together – crazy thoughts kept me awake.
 The grief counselling session with our palliative care counsellor played on my mind.
 Glenn was a kind man and facilitated the conversations we needed to have.
-Even so, sitting with my husband talking about what to expect when and after he died was a painful discomfort I can’t explain.
+Even so, sitting with my husband, talking about what to expect when and after he died was a painful discomfort I can’t explain.

+We discussed what might happen in the days ahead, after Bren’s death, for the children and me.
 And how to best cope with my trauma and help the kids with theirs.
-He explained that grief was a long road and that we may not experience the worst of it straight away.
-He gently warned me I should be extra vigilant, especially when it came to the kids, as the two-year milestone approached.
+He explained that grief was a long road and that we may not experience the worst of it immediately.
+He gently warned me I should be extra vigilant, especially regarding the kids, as the two-year milestone approached.
 I couldn’t imagine anything being worse than where we were now.

 We lived in a small, tight community.
-I know Bren took comfort knowing that our family, friends and neighbours would continue to support us after his death as they had during his illness.
+I know Bren took comfort in knowing that our family, friends and neighbours would continue to support us after his death as they had during his illness.
 It didn’t take his pain away.
-Not being here for us when we would need him most was his worst nightmare, but I think it bought him peace to know we had people around us to support us when he was gone.
+Not being here for us when we needed him most was his worst nightmare, but I think it bought him peace to know we had people around us to support us when he was gone.

 Glenn took this opportunity to speak to me again – telling me to prepare for the fact that there may be a lot expected of me in likely and unlikely situations once Brendan died.
 And to know what and where my boundaries would be.
 Brendan looked at me and said, squeezing my hand, you only have two things to worry about when I’m gone.
 The kids.
 The rest will take care of themselves.
 I was incredibly grateful to him for relieving me of the responsibility and burden of worrying about anything other than our children.
 I was unsure how I would get the three of us through the days, weeks and years ahead – never mind do anything else.

 He was happy for our family and friends to come and go to spend some time with him throughout his final days — but he wanted the house to be quiet and calm in his last hours.
-He had become sound sensitive and couldn’t tolerate a lot of noise.
+He had become sound-sensitive and couldn’t tolerate a lot of noise.
 We kept the television on low most of the time as soft background noise.
 It allowed him to feel like everything was normal.

 22/01/15: Bren — Taken 7 months after diagnosis.